 Underwear is a library for easily deploying any Python-powered web application to one or more Linux servers.
-Underwear is configurable by a YAML template and takes care of installing packages, configuring web/WSGI servers, and securing the server.

 1.1 What Problem Does Underwear Solve?

 Despite the advent of configuration management tools such as Puppet, Chef, Ansible, and Salt, it remains difficult to deploy a web application because you have to first learn one of those tools and then write scripts in the tool's domain-specific language.